Lab Attire and Protective Equipment

 Lab workers should contact EHRS for advice on chemical resistant glove selection when direct or prolonged contact with hazardous chemicals is anticipated.
 The selection of the proper glove requires knowledge of the health and physical hazards of the chemical that is used; familiarity with the glove manufacturer's test data (permeation rate and breakthrough time) and the length of the hand exposure.
 Lab workers should not select chemical resistant gloves based on data from generic selection charts.

 Lab coats should not be worn outside of the lab.
 The employer (principal investigator) must provide lab coats and lab coat laundering services at no cost to all employees who work in the lab.
+Any Penn-approved vendor may be used for lab coat cleaning, but Penn enjoys negotiated pricing through Cintas (Current pricing contract ends 1/31/2022, contact EHRS for updated pricing information if this date has passed).

 Lab coats for the majority of chemical handling procedures must be 100% cotton.
 Lab coats made of synthetic fibers are not permitted.
 Researchers who work with liquid pyrophorics, open flame, or high volumes of flammable liquids must wear fire-resistant lab coats.
 Contact EHRS for more information about fire-resistant lab coats.